 Meanwhile, make the syrup.
 Pop the sugar and water in a small pan, bring to the boil and boil for 2 minutes.
 Allow to cool, then take 2 tbsp of the syrup and add the Elg Gin No. 1.

 For the frosting, whisk the butter until light and fluffy, then whisk in the cream cheese, followed by the icing sugar, clementine juice and Elg Gin No. 1.
 Continue whisking until smooth and creamy.

 Now, melt the white chocolate in a microwave, or in a bowl over hot water.
 Add the melted chocolate to the frosting and whisk until fully incorporated.
 Pop into the fridge while preparing the cake.

-Slice the cake in two horizontally, and drizzle the gin syrup over the cut surfaces of the cake.
+Slice the cake in two or four horizontally, and drizzle the gin syrup over the cut surfaces of the cake.

-Layer the two cakes with a third of the frosting, then use the remainder of the frosting to cover the top and sides of the cake.
-Decorate with nuts, sugar carrots or grated clementine zest, and enjoy the best carrot cake in the world!
+Layer the cake with a third of the frosting, then use the remainder of the frosting to cover the top and sides of the cake.
+Decorate with nuts, fondant icing carrots or grated clementine zest, and enjoy the best carrot cake in the world!

 Want more easy and delicious cake recipes featuring gin?